uwpokerclub/pit-boss-bot/README.md

 Right click on the server you wish to invite the bot to and click the `Copy Server ID` option.

 #### discord.verifiedRoleId
-This is the id of the role the bot will assign to users after they sign in.
+This is the id of the role the bot will assign to users after they verify their accounts.

 Create a role in the desired discord server, right click on the role in server setting and hit the `Copy Role ID` option to copy its ID.
-Make sure the verified role you just create is placed **below** the your bot's role.
+Make sure the verified role you just created is placed **below** the your bot's role.

 #### Additional information
 Make sure the bot has the following permissions in the desired server: